 Shift workers are a model for this type of disorder, because their ‘unnatural’ work times have been associated with various types of morbidity and mortality from cancer and cardiovascular disease, including heart disease and strokes.
 Breast cancer has been declared to be in part caused by shift work, which is an identified risk factor for the condition.
 As a result, some governments compensate female shift workers who develop breast cancers for their medical care.

-Blue light and circadian rhythm
+VIDEO Blue light and circadian rhythm

 In the modern world, light-emitting diodes (LEDs) are being increasingly used in all kinds of applications where light is used.
 These include backlit devices such as smartphones, tablets, e-readers, and computer or television monitor screens.
 Industrial, commercial, and domestic lighting is also dependent upon LEDs.